-In 2016, the Compensation Committee relied on information provided by Radford in early 2016 for purposes of benchmarking our executive compensation relative to market.
-Radford provided the Compensation Committee with a comparison of the compensation of our executives to the compensation of executives in benchmark positions with similar titles and level of experience for the most recently available period as of October 1, 2015.
-The comparison did not consider executive tenure, skill or performance.
-The Radford data reviewed by the Compensation Committee included market data taken from the aforementioned survey data, which was gathered at the 25th, 50th, and 75th percentiles for (1) base salaries, (2) short-term incentive opportunity, (3) target total cash compensation (base salary plus short-term incentive opportunity), (4) long-term incentives (Black-Scholes value of stock options and full value of other awards), and long-term incentives).
+In 2017, the Compensation Committee relied on information provided by Radford in early 2017 for purposes of benchmarking our executive compensation relative to market.
+Radford provided the Compensation Committee with a comparison of the compensation of our executives to the estimated compensation of executives in benchmark positions with similar titles and level of experience based on the updated survey datadescribed aboveThe comparison did not consider executive tenure, skill or performance.
+The Radford data reviewed by the Compensation Committee included market data taken from the aforementioned survey data, which was gathered at the 25th, 50th, and 75th percentiles for (1) base salaries, (2) short-term incentive opportunity, (3) target total cash compensation (base salary plus short-term incentive opportunity), (4) long-term incentives (Black-Scholes value of stock options and full value of other awards), and (5) target total direct compensation (target total cash compensation and long-term incentives).

 Historically, the Compensation Committee has generally targeted approximately the median base salary level (50th percentile) of the base salaries of executives in the survey data used by the Compensation Committee as the basis for comparison.
-Adjustments to the median base salary levels were made in 2016 based on comparisons to the survey data, market median salary increases and evaluation of other factors, such as executive tenure, skill and performance relative to expectations for average performance for comparable executives, which are not reflected in the survey data.
+Adjustments to the median base salary levels were made in 2017 based on comparisons to the survey data, market median salary increases and evaluation of other factors, such as executive tenure, skill and performance relative to expectations for average performance for comparable executives, which are not reflected in the survey data.
 These factors reflected the value each individual brought to us through experience, education and training, our specific needs, and the individual's past and expected future contributions to our success.
 Radford advised the Compensation Committee that base salary levels are considered to be competitive if they fall within 10% of the desired market position.
-In 2016, the Compensation Committee concluded that our 2015 base salaries for our named executive officers, other than the CFO, approximated the market 50th percentile for most executives, ranging from 7% below to 1% above the 50th percentile of the survey data for their respective positions.
-The CFO's base salary approximated the 25th percentile of the survey data for his position, which was 11% below the 50th percentile of the survey data.
+In 2017, the Compensation Committee concluded that our 2016 base salaries for our named executive officers approximated the market 50th percentile, averaging 2% above the 50th percentile of the survey data, with base salaries ranging from 5% below to 13% above the 50th percentile for their respective positions.
+The NEO whose base salary was 13% over the base salary $\mathbf{50}^{\text{th}}$ percentile was 2% under the 50th percentile for total direct compensation.